projectatomic/atomic-site/source/blog/2018-03-02-containers-w-skopeo-ostree-oci.md

 $ ostree init --mode=bare-user --repo=$PWD
 ```

-## Skopeo - for dealing container Images and Image registries
+## Skopeo - for dealing with container Images and Image registries

 Skopeo can inspect remote container images from various registries and formats,
 pull them, and store them in many kinds of ways.
 We are going to demonstrate how to pull small images and run them,
-so for this purpose let's choose some small few megabytes images like `docker://redis:alpine`
+so for this purpose let's choose some small few megabytes images like `docker://redis:alpine`.

 ```
 $ skopeo copy docker://redis:alpine ostree:redis@$PWD